ali-obaid1994/Super-Store-Sales/README.md

 ### Description

-The primary goal can be dissected into the following detailed elements:
+The main objective can be broken down into the following specific components:

 1. Creation of Dashboard: Identify key performance indicators (KPIs), develop an easy-to-understand and visually attractive dashboard, incorporate interactive visualizations, and implement filtering capabilities to enable users to delve into the data at various levels of detail.